collective/collective.converse/README.rst

         </product-config>

 Don't use the secrets values in the example above, generate your own.
-Read the section `Authentication`_ below to see how to do that.
+Read the section `User Authentication`_ below to see how to do that.

 The ``zope-conf-additional`` additional section above lets you configure your XMPP settings via buildout.
 In the very least you'll need to provide the